najnesnaj/pinetime-zephyr/manual/_build/html/_sources/samples/display/st7789v/README.rst.txt

 You might need to alter these according to your specific board/LCD configuration.

-For :ref:`nrf52_pca10040`, build this sample application with the following commands:
+For :ref:`pinetime`, build this sample application with the following commands:

 .. zephyr-app-commands::
    :zephyr-app: samples/display/st7789v
-   :board: nrf52_pca10040
+   :board: pinetime
    :goals: build
    :compact:

-See :ref:`nrf52_pca10040` on how to flash the build.
+See :ref:`pinetime` on how to flash the build.

 References